 The concentrated M.A.R. program offers the opportunity to pursue advanced work in one of the disciplines of theological study.
 A minimum of thirty-six credit hours will be devoted to the planned program.
 The student may choose to use some or all of the remaining twelve credit hours for further concentration.
 A project, thesis, or major seminar paper is required in some of the programs.
 In cases where an M.A.R. project is required, the course registration number and title are REL 899, M.A.R.
 Project.
 The faculty member who is supervising the project will determine area credit.

 The faculty limits the number of applicants accepted into the concentrated programs and reviews the progress of each upon completion of the first term.
 If progress is not satisfactory, the student becomes responsible for fulfilling the requirements of the comprehensive program.

-Programs permitting concentration are offered in Bible, Judaic Studies, the History of Christianity, Theology, Philosophical Theology and Philosophy of Religion, Black Religion in the African Diaspora, Ethics, Liturgics, Religion and the Arts, Missions, and Women's, Gender, and Sexuality Studies.
+Programs permitting concentration are offered in Asian Religions; Bible or Judaic Studies; Black Religion in the African Diaspora; Ethics; the History of Christianity; Liturgical Studies; Philosophical Theology and Philosophy of Religion; Religion and the Arts; Theology; Women's, Gender, and Sexuality Studies; and World Christianity/ Missions.